 Registered media do NOT have complimentary access to workshops

 APS has the following policies regarding the use of video and audio recording equipment at the 32nd Annual APS Convention:

 - Registered media are allowed to photograph or audio record any APS program or session.

 - Video recording of APS programs or sessions is prohibited, unless prior clearance is received.

 - Video interviews may be conducted.
 Interviews can be set up beforehand.

 An interview room may be reserved by registered media through the press room staff.
 Use of this room is by appointment only and is subject to availability.
-Please contact Scott Sleek by e-mail or by phone at 202-293-9300 for any special requests related to media facilities above and beyond what is approved by APS.
+Please email your request to email@example.com or call 202-293-9300 for any special requests related to media facilities above and beyond what is approved by APS.